-\ - / .
-Audit Committee Meeting Date Resolutions by Article 14-5 of Resolutions of the Audit Committee and the Company's Response 02/23/2021 The 7th meeting of the 3rd session Reviewed the 2020 fourth quarter internal auditor report.
-Approval of the 2020 statement of the internal control system.
-Approval of the business report and financial statements for the year of 2020.
-Recommendation of the distribution of earnings for the year of 2020.
-Evaluation of independence and qualification of the CPA to be engaged by the Company.
-Approval of the budget plan of the Company for the year of 2021.
-V V No Audit Committee member had any dissenting opinion or qualified opinion to the proposal and all attending members agree to pass the proposal.
-05/11/2021 The 8th meeting of the 3rd session Reviewed the 2021 first quarter internal auditor report.
-Report of the financial statement for the first quarter of 2021.
-Amendments to earning distribution statement.

-08/03/2021 · Reviewed the 2021 second quarter internal auditor The 9th meeting report. of the 3rd session Report of the financial statement for the second quarter of 2021.
-Amendment to the Company's internal control system.
-V 11/09/2021 · Reviewed the 2021 third quarter internal auditor The 10th meeting report. of the 3rd session , V accounting officer and internal audit officer. · Report of the financial statement for the third quarter of 2021. · Approval of auditing plan for 2022.
+(1) Whatters referred to in Article 14-5 of the Securities and Exchange Act.
+Audit Committee Meeting Date Resolutions by Article 14-5 of Resolutions of the Audit Committee and the Company's Response f 02/22/2022 · Reviewed the 2021 fourth quarter internal auditor No Audit Committee The 11th meeting report.
+7 of the 3rd session · Evaluation of independence and qualification of the V member had any CPA to be engaged by the Company. dissenting · Approval of the 2021 statement of the internal V opinion or control system. qualified opinion · Approval of the business report and financial V to the proposal statements for the year of 2021. and all attending · Recommendation of the distribution of earnings for members agree to the year of 2021. pass the proposal. · Approval of the budget plan of the Company for pass the proposar. the year of 2022.
+T 7 · Amendment to the Company's internal control V system. · Amended the Company's "Procedures of V acquisition or disposal of assets". · Approved the change of financial officer and V accounting officer. Ī 05/03/2022 · Reviewed the 2022 first quarter internal auditor The 12th meeting report. of the 3rd session · Report of the financial statement for the first 01 010 010 00001011 quarter of 2022. l· 08/09/2022 Reviewed the 2022 second quarter internal auditor The 1st meeting report. of the 4th session • Report of the financial statement for the second of the 4th session 4.4.04.00.00 quarter of 2022.
+11/01/2022 · Reviewed the 2022 third quarter internal auditor The 2nd meeting report. of the 4th session · Report of the financial statement for the third quarter of 2022. · Establish to Company's "Rules for continuing V education for directors" and "Risk management best practice principles".
+Amendment to the Company's internal control V system and internal audit system. , · Approval of auditing plan for 2023. l